DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 offer inside their plugins.
 I have added it for people to know that there is an option like that and for your own testing purposes (can't decide, which armour I would like to get more, let me see and then I will reload my earlier save).
 I hope you won’t use it for cheating.
 * [Light adjustments for your character](https://www.nexusmods.com/skyrimspecialedition/mods/58955) - You will need to use _AddItemMenu_ again, but this time type the word `light`. _Character Light_ allows use to make better screenshots if we want lightning of our character to be a bit different and can also be used in an ordinary gameplay if you wish as the mod doesn't use scripts.
 It works even on followers, but then you should give them the corresponding NPC lightning item.
 * [Binding items](https://www.nexusmods.com/skyrimspecialedition/mods/27184) - Now you can bind not just one item to one button, but much more.
 Feel free to check the mod to learn how to set it up.
+* [Hiding quests](https://www.nexusmods.com/skyrimspecialedition/mods/50125) - Gives you an option to hide a quest you will do later from your journal by using MCM.
 * [Forgetting your older spells](https://www.nexusmods.com/skyrimspecialedition/mods/51125) - Forget spells you don't use anymore by going into the spells menu and pressing `R` button.
 * [Automatically changing outfits according to different scenarios](https://www.nexusmods.com/skyrimspecialedition/mods/40801) - For example, I use it to change my default gear to ordinary clothing with speech etc. enchantments for traders, when I am inside big cities.
 Be sure to check its MCM to activate it.
 * [Stealing without accidents](https://www.nexusmods.com/skyrimspecialedition/mods/18732) - Now you need to be crouched to steal items, which aren't the ones in containers.